BASEBALL CARDS MESA AZ

 In the postwar period of the 1950s, Topps gained a monopoly on the baseball card market and produced some of the most iconic designs in the history of the hobby.
 Their 1954 and 1955 sets became extremely popular in Mesa as kids swapped away duplicates looking to complete the sets.
 By this time, multiple card shops had opened around town and card collecting was a mainstream pastime.
 Stores like Swap Meet Cards and Super Baseball Cards hosted tournaments and contests with prizes awarded.

-Read also: EXPENSIVE BASEBALL CARDS 2022
+Read also: 2018 TOPPS BASEBALL CARDS WORTH MONEY

 The late 1950s and 1960s marked the golden age of baseball cards in Mesa.
 With Topps as the sole producer and kids across the nation collecting, the hobby experienced unprecedented growth.
 Some of the most coveted cards during this period included the 1959 Topps cards, with their innovative design choices like color photos.
 Rooke stars like Willie Mays further fueled interest.
 Mesa also gained its first card shows during this era, with events held at the local community centers and convention halls drawing hundreds of collectors.